EdsonBueno/infinite_scroll_pagination/README.md

 [ListView.builder](https://api.flutter.dev/flutter/widgets/ListView/ListView.builder.html) *builds* your items on demand, but it doesn't help you with fetching them or displaying status indicators.

-Your listing has many possible statuses: first page loading, first page error, subsequent page loadings, subsequent page errors, empty list and completed list. **Infinite Scroll Pagination** takes care of orchestrating between them, rendering each one and letting you know when more data is needed.
+Your listing has many possible statuses: first page loading, first page error, subsequent page loading, subsequent page error, empty list and completed list. **Infinite Scroll Pagination** takes care of orchestrating between them, rendering each one and letting you know when more data is needed.

 ## Troubleshooting